texastsarulebook/texastsarulebook.github.io/docs/intro.md

 Jennifer O’Brian, Rachelle Ferguson, Josh Simmons, and Cody Logsdon
 [officer.coordinator@texastsa.org](mailto:officer.coordinator@texastsa.org)

+## Event Coordinators

+### Unique to Texas Events (Onsite, Projects, and V5RC & VIQRC Robotics)

+Each Event Coordinator, after consultation with the State Contest Director, is responsible for the operation of the area assigned and has complete control and authority concerning that event.

+Questions of eligibility are the responsibility of the State Advisor.
+Concerns/Protests regarding an event must be directed to the Event Coordinator at the time of the event using the Texas TSA Protest Form.

+### National Qualifing Events

+The Event Coordinator works under the guidance of the NQE Managers appointed by Texas TSA.
+If modifications are needed to the structure or rules of the event those have been approved by the NQE Managers.
+Protests must be made the time of the event using the National Qualifying Event Protest Form.

 ## Awards

 Texas TSA is honored to provide student members with awards at State Contest for distinguished work.